EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 `<gitlab_user>` is a GitHub user name, `<ghcr_token>` is a GitHub access token with 'read:packages' scope that allows access to the image 'ghcr.io/<namespace>/<container_name>:<container_tag>'.
 Both these arguments are mandatory.

+!!! warning "Do not use container pull commands directly"

+    You **must not** use commands such as `podman pull` or `apptainer pull`.
+Using these commands within the SHS will fail as these cannot use the SHS container pull proxy service through which containers are pulled.
+The EIDF CES test VM has access to a local deployment of the container pull proxy service.
+Using `ces-pull` within the CES test VM will give you confidence that you will be able to pull your container into the SHS.

+!!! note

+    Both public and private containers can be pulled from GitHub Container Registry (GHCR).
+However, you will need to provide both a username and an access token to do so.
+This is a requirement of the CES tools used to pull containers into the SHS.

 !!! tip

-    When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+    When pulling containers, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

 If a runtime is not specified then podman is used as the default.